arenaxr/arena-docs/content/tools/authoring.md

 python arb.py hello -m arb-manifest.json
 ```

-Scale varies widly between individual models, so experiemnt with the best scale to start with.
+Scale varies widely between individual models, so experiment with the best scale to start with.

 `arb-manifest.json`
 ```json